stevebrownlee/client-side-mastery-evening/topics.md

 1. Github
 1. Github Branching
 1. Advanced CSS and Dev Tools
-1. JS
+1. JS (introduce const and let)
-1. Advanced JS and ES6
+1. Advanced JS and ES6 (fat arrow and object notation)
 1. Github for Teams (all will demo this)
 1. Wireframes
 1. Event Listeners